givasile/effector/docs/docs/notebooks/synthetic-examples/05_conditional_interaction_independent_uniform_heter.md

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 85.8% of the model's variance; with subregions, 99.8%
+    [effector] global effects   (GAM)  -> 85.8% of the model's variance regional effects (CALM) -> 99.8%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 84.8% of the model's variance; with subregions, 98.9%
+    [effector] global effects   (GAM)  -> 84.8% of the model's variance regional effects (CALM) -> 98.9%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- rhale --------------------------------------------------

-    [effector] global effects reproduce 68.6% of the model's variance; with subregions, 100.0%
+    [effector] global effects   (GAM)  -> 68.6% of the model's variance regional effects (CALM) -> 100.0%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 82.2% of the model's variance; with subregions, 97.8%
+    [effector] global effects   (GAM)  -> 82.2% of the model's variance regional effects (CALM) -> 97.8%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()